 Storyline: Tintin is a reporter who lives in Brussels and looks younger than his age.
 He has a quiff hairstyle and is always dressed in brown pants, blue t-shirt, and a long coat.
 The job and his inquisitive nature draw Tintin to any suspicious activity, leading him straight to dangerous criminals and dark places.
 Regardless of the challenges his mission throws at him, Tintin always finds a way to save himself and also get the bad guys!

 Reading difficulty: The plots are well researched and intelligent and expressed through clean and simple drawings of Herge.
 The language is simple, but the themes and topics may be beyond a little child’s perception, which makes this suited for preteens and teens.

 Created by British author Luke Pearson, Hilda is the story of a young girl who loves an adventure.
 Set in a fantasy world where crows speak, mountains move, and the trolls walk, Hilda, and her folk tales have managed to enchant a lot of young readers who want more of it.
 So far, there are four volumes of Hildafolk, with the fifth one to be released soon.

 Reading difficulty: With a little girl as its protagonist, this comic series is ideal for the younger kids.
-The language is simple, and the illustrations are colorful, making it appealing enough to the little ones.
+The language in this parent-recommended comic series is simple, and the illustrations are colorful, making it appealing enough to the little ones.